 Setting Up Test Machines to Run Tests or Collect Data

-Using Microsoft Visual Studio 2010, you can run your tests and also collect data and diagnostics when you run your tests.
-You use test settings to specify the data and diagnostics that you want to collect.
+Using Visual Studio, you can run your tests and also collect data and diagnostics when you run your tests.
+You use test settings to specify the data and diagnostics to collect.
 You can even select diagnostic data adapters that affect the way that your test machine performs.
 For example, you might want to create a video recording of your desktop while you run your test, or collect system information about your Web server.
-Additionally, you might want to emulate a slow network to impose a bottleneck on the system.
+Or you might want to emulate a slow network to impose a bottleneck on the system.

 The following sections of this topic provide more information about the ways to run tests and collect data, based on the type of tests that you run and whether you want to use an environment:

 It is recommended that you run your manual tests on a local machine that is not part of the environment.
 You can collect data or affect a test machine for your manual tests in the following ways:

 Collect data on the local machine using default test settings